-As the Plaintiff, you present your case first.
-You have the burden of proving your case by a "preponderance of the evidence."
-In order to prevail, you must prove the greater weight of the evidence is in your favor.
+The Plaintiff presents its case first.
+The Plaintiff has the burden of proving its case by a "preponderance of the evidence."
+In order to win, the Plaintiff must prove the greater weight of the evidence is in their favor.

-Once you complete your presentation, the Defendant presents its defense.
-Both parties may cross-examine (question) the opposing party and any witnesses.
+Once the Plaintiff completes its presentation, the Defendant presents its defense.
+Both parties may cross-examine the opposing party and any witnesses.
 If a counterclaim was filed, it will be heard following or with the initial case.

-At the end of the trial, each party may offer a closing argument to summarize the facts in their favor.
+At the end of the trial, each party may offer a closing argument where the parties summarize the facts in their favor.